lizster/CaseStudy1/Analysis/BreweryInformation.md

 Breweries by State
 ------------------

 By using the `count` function within the `dplyr` package, we are able to count the number of breweries found in each separate state.
-The state with the most breweries is Colorado (CO) with 47 breweries The states tied with the least breweries are Washington DC, North Dakota (ND), South Dakota (SD), and West Virginia (WV) with 1 brewery
+The state with the most breweries is Colorado (CO) with 47 breweries.
+The states tied with the least breweries are:
+Washington DC, North Dakota (ND), South Dakota (SD), and West Virginia (WV) with 1 brewery.

 ``` r
 count <- count(breweries, breweries$State, sort=FALSE)